SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Discussion

-Finally, we remark that a single run of \tool required $\sim20$ hours of execution time on our machine, while a single run of the SD3 model optimised by \tool takes on average $\sim25$ seconds.
-Therefore, the time required to perform a complete run of \tool can be recovered with $\sim2880$ queries of an SD3 model optimised by \tool, which is far lower than the daily number of SD users.\footnote{To the best of our knowledge, the latest statistics available reported an average of 10 million daily users of SD in 2022 \cite{noauthor_digital_2022}.
-Given the extensive number of images generated by SD in 2023 \cite{noauthor_ai_2023}, it is reasonable to think that the number of daily users of SD is even larger by this time.} Additionally, as shown by the answers to \textbf{RQ3} and \textbf{RQ4}, the optimal configurations returned by \tool are generally consistent over multiple runs and can be effectively applied to different input prompts.
+Finally, we remark that a single run of \tool required $\sim20$ hours of execution time on our machine, with an energy consumption (counted as CPU plus GPU energy) of $\sim4.071$ kWh.
+In contrast, a single run of the SD3 model optimised by \tool takes on average $\sim25$ seconds, with an energy consumption of $\sim0.00101$ kWh.
+Therefore, the time required to perform a complete run of \tool can be recovered with $\sim~2880$ queries of an SD3 model optimised by \tool, while the energy consumption can be recovered with $\sim4030$ prompts.
+While these numbers may seem high, they are far lower than the daily number of SD users.\footnote{To the best of our knowledge, the latest statistics available reported an average of 10 million daily users of SD in 2022 \cite{noauthor_digital_2022}.
+Given the extensive number of images generated by SD in 2023 \cite{noauthor_ai_2023}, it is reasonable to think that the number of daily users of SD is even larger by this time.} Additionally, as shown by the answers to \textbf{RQ3} and \textbf{RQ4}, the optimal configurations returned by \tool are generally consistent over multiple runs and can be effectively generalised to different input prompts depicting human-like figures in different professions.
 Thus, in a practical scenario, \tool can be executed only once, and the optimal models returned can be effectively applied to different use cases.
+Finally, we note that all our experiments have been executed on a domestic machine with an entry-level GPU.
+On the contrary, fine-tuning or compressing an SD model may require additional resources, not only in terms of computational power but also in terms of data and specialised knowledge.